 - Tourism empowers cultural perpetuation.
-When Native Americans tell their own stories, they define the scope of tourism activities on tribal lands, indigenous homelands and in Native communities throughout the U.S. - Distinctive cultural experiences can deliver travelers to rural and remote areas. - The growth of a sustained tourism industry can strengthen self-determination and selfgovernance capabilities and promote greater self-sufficiency. - Financial benefits from tourism can enhance the ability of Native communities to protect their cultural resources and preserve natural landscapes. - The indirect economic benefits of tourism spill over into a variety of industries, including farming and food production; traditional and modern forms of visual art, drama, music and dance; infrastructure construction and public works; ecosystem management and the preservation of wildlife and plant species; emerging technologies; communications, branding and sales; and many others.
+When Native Americans tell their own stories, they define the scope of tourism activities on tribal lands, indigenous homelands and in Native communities throughout the U.S. - Distinctive cultural experiences can deliver travelers to rural and remote areas. - Financial benefits from tourism can enhance the ability of Native communities to protect their cultural resources and preserve natural landscapes. - The indirect economic benefits of tourism spill over into a variety of industries, including farming and food production; traditional and modern forms of visual art, drama, music and dance; infrastructure construction and public works; emerging technologies; communications, and many others.